-- In constitutional terms, an emergency is a situation that includes 'some imminent danger to the life of the nation, requiring some immediate action' by the government to preserve the prevailing constitutional order. - The Government of India Act.
-1935, defined two types of emergencies. - The Indian Constitution is one of the few constitutions which provide some provisions for dealing with extraordinary situations. - Emergency Provisions in the Constitution of India are contained in Part-18 and are embodied in 9 articles (352-360). - The Indian Constitution gives President the authority to declare three types of emergencies with varying consequences. - Three types of emergencies are National Emergency (Article 352) Emergency in state or president's rule (Article 356) and Financial Emergency (Article 360). - The National emergency has been proclaimed three times so far in 1962, 1971, and 1975. - Financial Emergency has never been imposed in India till date.
+- The President of India is assigned with certain special powers to meet the arisen critical situation.
+The abnormal functions and powers of the President are contained in Part XVIII of the Constitution titled, 'Emergency Provisions'.
+The Constitution stipulates three kinds of emergencies namely the National Emergency Art 352); State Emergency (Art356) and Financial Emergency (Art 360). - The President of India is neither a real executive like the American President, nor he/ she is a mere figurehead of no worth like the President of France under the Third and Fourth Republics. - The vice President of India is the highest dignity in India after President. - Constitution of India does not confer too much power to the Vice President. - In constitutional terms, an emergency is a situation that includes 'some imminent danger to the life of the nation, requiring some immediate action' by the government to preserve the prevailing constitutional order. - The Indian Constitution is one of the few constitutions which provide some provisions for dealing with extraordinary situations. - Emergency Provisions in the Constitution of India are contained in Part-18 and are embodied in 9 articles (352-360). - The National emergency has been proclaimed three times so far in 1962, 1971, and 1975. - Financial Emergency has never been imposed in India till date.

-- 1. Write a critical note on the emergency provisions in the Indian constitution. - 2.
-Discuss the reasons and methods to impose emergency in the state or president's rule. - 3.
+- 1. Discuss the powers and functions of the Indian President. - 2.
+Evaluate the emergency provisions as assigned to the President of India. - 3.
 Explain the effects of a national emergency.